mehrad31415/DATA-SCIENCE-2/README.md

 5- Vizualization
 6- EDA (Exploratory Data Analysis)

-Ultimately, for the conclusion, it seems that, as expected, neighbourhoods nearby a police station have less crime rate in general (however, finding the *perfect distance* from a police patrol for lower crime rates is much more complicated.).
-However, this might be controversial and as mentioned, the crime rate depends on many other factors such as educational level of the neighbourhood.
+Ultimately, for the conclusion, it seems that, as expected, neighbourhoods nearby a police station have less crime rate in general (however, finding the *perfect distance* from a police patrol for lower crime rates is much more complicated.)
+The conclusion might be controversial and as mentioned, the crime rate depends on many other factors such as educational level of the neighbourhood.

 Thank you for looking at my project.
 Should you have any suggestions or projects, please contact me via mehradhqs@gmail.com or m.haghshenas@students.uu.nl